FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information

-We propose a unified evaluation framework for the \textsc{FinTagging} benchmark to assess LLM performance.
-As shown in Figure~\ref{fig:framework}, given a financial report $D$, the framework reformulates tagging into two subtasks, FinNI and FinCL, to generate structured triplets $\{\texttt{Fact}, \texttt{Type}, \texttt{Tag}\}$.
-This design jointly evaluates an LLM’s zero-shot ability in fact extraction and concept alignment.
-For fair comparison with token-classification baselines, we report macro and micro Precision, Recall, and F1~\cite{sokolova2009systematic}.
-FinNI is evaluated using pair-level metrics, while FinCL uses accuracy.
-Full metric definitions are provided in Appendix~\ref{metrics}.
+We propose a unified evaluation framework for \textsc{\fintagging}.
+As shown in Figure~\ref{fig:framework}, each input is decomposed into two subtasks, which together produce structured triplets.
+This design jointly evaluates zero-shot numerical extraction and concept alignment.
+For comparison with token-classification baselines, we report macro and micro Precision, Recall, and F1~\cite{sokolova2009systematic}.
+FinNI is evaluated using pair-level metrics, while FinCL is evaluated with accuracy.

-\paragraph{FinNI Evaluation} We use \textbf{pair-level metrics} to evaluate the extraction performance on FinNI.
-The objective is to evaluate the LLM's ability to distinguish between structured and unstructured contexts and to extract financial values based on its semantic understanding and domain-specific knowledge.